WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 * wp_localize_script for pass PHP var to JS in the frontend
 * Class in frontend body with the slug of plugin
 * Support for your CPTs in At glance widget in dashboard
-* Support for CMBF in the options page
+* Support for CMB in the options page
+* Support for email template with language detection
 * Integrated DOM-Based Routing of [Roots Template](https://github.com/roots/roots/blob/master/assets/js/_main.js)

 ###WordPress Plugin Boilerplate Feature